consected/restructure/README.md

 ### Setup the database

 It is highly recommended to use a consistent version of Postgres client on all machines.
 Currently we are using Postgres 12.
-To ensure `psql` and all `rake db:structure:dump` works as expected, set the path to Postgres 12 binaries explicitly.
+To ensure `psql` and all `rails db:schema:dump` works as expected, set the path to Postgres 12 binaries explicitly.

     export PATH=/usr/lib/postgresql/12/bin:${PATH}